greenelab/deep-review/sections/04_study.md

 appropriate features representing low/high pH, which can provide additional useful information and new features for future metagenomic sample comparison.
  Also, an initial study has show promise of these networks for diagnosing disease [Faruqi].
-However, deep neural networks are not ideal for such problems since there are tens of samples (~20->40) available and hundreds/thousands of features (aka species).
-Such underdetermined problems are still a challenge for deep neural networks that require many more training examples than features to sufficiently converge the weights on the hidden layers.

-In fact, due to convergence issues (slowness and instability due to large neural networks modeling very large datasets [arXiv:1212.0901v2]), one would think that taxonomic classification would be impossible for deep neural networks.
-However, with the 16S rRNA databases containing hundreds of thousands of full-sequenced examples (compared to several thousand fully-sequenced whole-genome sequences), deep neural networks have been successfully applied to taxonomic classification of 16S rRNA genes, with convolutional networks provide about 10% accuracy genus-level improvement over RNNs and even random forests [Mrzelj].
+There are still a lot of challenges with applying deep neural networks to metagenomics problems.
+They are not ideal for microbial/functional composition->phenotype classification because most studies contain tens of samples (~20->40) and hundreds/thousands of features (aka species).
+Such underdetermined/ill-conditioned problems are still a challenge for deep neural networks that require many more training examples than features to sufficiently converge the weights on the hidden layers.
+Also, due to convergence issues (slowness and instability due to large neural networks modeling very large datasets [arXiv:1212.0901v2]), taxonomic classification of reads from whole genome sequencing seems out of reach at the moment for deep neural networks -- due to only thousands of full-sequenced genomes as compared to hundreds of thousands of 16S rRNA sequences available for training.

+However, because recurrent neural networks are showing success for base-calling (and thus removing the large error in the measurement of a pore's current signal) for the relatively new Oxford Nanopore sequencer [Boza], there is hope that the process of denoising->organism/function classification can be combined into one step in using powerful LSTM's.
+LSTM's are working miracles in raw speech signal->meaning translation [ref], and combining steps in metagenomics are not out of the question.
+For example, metagenomic assembly usually requires binning then assembly, but could deep neural nets accomplish both tasks in one network?
+Does functional/taxonomic classification need to be separate processes?
+The largest potential in deep learning is to learn "everything" in one complex network, with a plethora of labeled (reference) data and unlabeled (microbiome experiments) examples.

 ### Sequencing and variant calling